Chemistry

 Total Semester Hrs30.0

-The program of study includes coursework, independent study on a topic determined by the student and the student’s faculty advisor, and the preparation of an oral presentation of a report based on the student’s independent study topic.
+The program of study includes coursework, independent study (CHGN 699) on a topic determined by the student and the student’s faculty advisor, and the preparation of an oral presentation and of a report based on the student’s independent study topic.
+The independent study could take the form of an off-campus internship under supervision of the student's advisor.
 As part of the 24 credits of required coursework, students must complete CHGN560 as well as three of the four core courses (CHGN502, CHGN503, CHGN505, CHGN507; 3 credits each).

 CHGN502ADVANCED INORGANIC CHEMISTRY3.0